Shepherd’s Pie (Cottage Pie) for Passover is a simple, delicious, savory dish.

 - matzo cake meal (matzo meal, but ground into a powder)

-- condiments – such as ketchup, mustard, barbecue sauce
+- condiments, such as ketchup and barbecue sauce

-- tomato sauce/tomato paste/canned tomatoes – diced or crushed/pasta sauce
+- tomato sauce/tomato paste/canned tomatoes—diced or crushed/pasta sauce

-We always have eggs in the fridge and onions, and potatoes on our shelves (if we were not Ashkenazi, I would certainly keep rice as well).
+We always have eggs in the fridge and onions and potatoes on our shelves (if we were not Ashkenazi, I would certainly keep rice as well).

-In addition, having some fresh vegetables in the fridge, such as carrots, celery, tomatoes, bell peppers (red, green, etc), etc. can be very useful when putting together a quick, but delicious meal.
+In addition, having fresh vegetables , such as carrots, celery, bell peppers (red, green, etc), tomatoes (if you don’t want to use canned), etc. can be very useful when putting together a quick but delicious meal.

-It is also a good idea to have some ground meat or chicken (breast, ground, or in parts), in the freezer for anyone who likes meat dishes in a snap.
+It’s also a good idea to have some ground meat or chicken (breast, ground, or in parts) in the freezer for anyone who likes meat dishes in a snap.

-Passover Shepherd's Pie
+Shepherd's Pie for Passover

 Ingredients